Skip to Main Content

 Related Professionals

-Information Technology and Electronic Medical Records
+Information Technology & Electronic Medical Records

-Parker Poe has broad experience in representing hospitals, physician clinics and other health care providers in the negotiation of licenses and maintenance agreements for electronic medical record and other software, software as a service agreements, and agreements for the acquisition, installation and configuration of digital imaging equipment and other systems.
-Our attorneys also advise health care clients on privacy and security requirements in the technology context.
-Our firm’s deep experience in both health care and information technology allows us to provide efficient and effective advice on technology projects.
+Parker Poe has broad experience in representing hospitals, physician clinics, and other health care providers in the negotiation of licenses and maintenance agreements for electronic medical records (EMRs) and other software, software-as-a-service (SaaS) agreements, and agreements for the acquisition, installation, and configuration of digital imaging equipment and other systems.

 Related Professionals